| .: Schedule of EventsFriday, October 20, 2006All times listed are 24 hour CST, unless you're always late, in which case

 Bart's PE builder.
 The workshop will cover useful tools for the system

 admin, as well as how to create your own plugins for Bart's PE.
+Exploring the Myths and Realities of Academic Research

+on Hackers by Thomas J. Holt, Ph.D.
 Hackers often express concern over the ways their exploits and culture

 will be portrayed by the media.
 This translates into a relative distrust